* New flash- Black Moon is being reuploaded.

 “Since the beginning of time.”

-Phil place his spoon on the table and folded his hands.
+Phil placed his spoon on the table and folded his hands.
 “How is it that you never heard about the Legendary Six Beasts?
 Every child has heard about this story since the day they could walk.
 I find it strange that you never heard of this before.”

 “Look, I was a hermit since I was born.
 I don’t have any parents.
 Okay?
 Nobody was there to teach me anything.”
 This was the truth.
-I was ashamed that I had stated this fact and regretted even blurting it out.
+I was ashamed that I had said this fact and regretted even blurting it out.

-Phil nodded and the grandmother gave me a sad understanding.
+Phil nodded, and the grandmother gave me a sad understanding.
 She grabbed another spoonful of dragon soup and placed more into my bowl.